studenttwok/TVDWExtractor/README.md

-# TVDWExtractor
-TVDW Game Data Extractor
+# TV Dreamworks Game Database Extractor

+TV Dreamworks 電視夢工廠 (TVDW for short) is a tycoon game that I enjoy a lot.
+It was made in Taiwan and published by T-time Technology 光譜資訊 http://www.ttime.com.tw/ in 1999.

+I reverse-engineered the game to understand what a tycoon game's dataset should look like.
+If you have the game and you are also curious about this, feel free to use this program to explore.

-This cam be used to extract the game data from the game 'TV Dream Works' You need to have python 2.7 installed in the computer in order to use this program.
+You will need Python to use this program.

-It actually extracts:
+It extracts:
 pdata/film.pgm
 pdata/person.dat
 pdata/pintro.dat